JerryDEvans2580/dns-enumaration-playbook/workflow.md

 ;; WHEN: Sat May 09 09:27:16 CDT 2026
 ;; MSG SIZE  rcvd: 95
 ```
+### We can use the option ANY to view all available records.
+This will cause the server to show us all available entries that it is willing to disclose.
+It is important to note that not all entries from the zones will be shown.

 ### Security Insight

 NS enumeration helps identify: